guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Tools/Helm.md

 >The `.` (dot) transfers the current scope to the template file.

 >[!note]
->When lines of code are move to templates, it must have the same indentation or the number of spaces before these lines --> the template statement add the lines there as is.
+>When lines of code are move to templates, it must have the same indentation or the number of spaces before these lines <span style="color: #3588E9">--></span> the template statement add the lines there as is.

-chart hooks --> extract actions such as backing up a database automatically before the upgrade.
+chart hooks <span style="color: #3588E9">--></span> extract actions such as backing up a database automatically before the upgrade.
-the pre-upgrade hook runs a predefined action, which could be anything. post upgrade hook --> runs after the install phase is successful and performs actions configured such as sending an email status
+the pre-upgrade hook runs a predefined action, which could be anything. post upgrade hook <span style="color: #3588E9">--></span> runs after the install phase is successful and performs actions configured such as sending an email status

 to differentiate the chart hooks from the normal templates file is by using annotations.
-Annotations are a way to add addioional metadat to an object which may be used by client of Kubernetes to sotre data about that object and performs some kind of actions.
+Annotations are a way to add additional metadata to an object which may be used by client of Kubernetes to store data about that object and performs some kind of actions.

 >[!example]
 >```yaml